 A "Recover access to your Yahoo account" email will be sent to your alternate email address.
 Enter the verification code that Yahoo sent you in the email, then click Submit.

 If your attempts to log in are being met with an Invalid ID or Invalid Password error message, this means that you've entered a password and Yahoo ID combination that doesn't match what's on record.
 If you're sure that you're entering the correct sign-in information, there are a few scenarios as to why this might be happening.

 Email providers take your account's security very seriously and will only let you reclaim an account if you can prove that you're the rightful owner.

 When you register for an account, it's up to you to provide the most up-to-date and valid recovery info.
 Your best option to avoid losing access is to update your recovery info if you get a new phone number or change your alternate email address.

-If the Password Helper says my password can't be reset online - If you've tried using the Password Helper and weren't able to get access to your account, other recovery options may not be available.
-We know it can be frustrating to see the fail page, but in these rare cases, we recommend creating a new Yahoo account.
+If you've tried using the Password Helper and weren't able to get access to your account, other recovery options may not be available.
+We know that it can be frustrating to see the failure notice, but in these rare cases, we recommend creating a new Yahoo account.

 To protect your account, a temporary lock is triggered anytime there have been too many unsuccessful attempts to sign in.

 The lock will be lifted automatically after 12 hours, but you can always regain access to your account immediately using the Password Helper tool.